Austrian-Greek Music 2025: Mikis Theodorakis - Franz Schubert - Werner Schulze

 MIKIS THEODORAKIS

 Mikis Theodorakis (1925-2021) was a Greek composer, writer and politician.
 He was a resistance fighter against National Socialism during World War II.
-He was subsequently imprisoned and tortured during the Greek Civil War and during the period of the Junta of the Colonels (1967).
+He was subsequently imprisoned and tortured during the Greek Civil War (1946-1949) and during the period of the Junta of the Colonels (1967).
 Theodorakis composed, among other things, four string quartets.
 “The Cemetery” (1946), as well as “Epoca Nocturna” (1948), refer to the events of World War II and are therefore in a dark mood.
 However, these works, by the then 21-year-old composer, also contain many familiar Greek motifs, the expressiveness of which characterizes Theodorakis' music as much as anything else.

 WERNER SCHULZE

 Composer, musician, author, scientist, university professor (University of Music and Performing Arts Vienna, founder and director of the International Centre for Harmonics).
 Schulze's compositions include works for orchestra - including four symphonies - as well as chamber music, solo and study works and music for (mostly his own) poetry.
 Some of these works can be assigned to one of three focal points: 1.
-Gesamt- kunstwerke of a philosophical-theological nature, which are summarised under the generic terms Philosophy on Stage and Theology on Stage; 2. works associated with Greek antiquity (text, music, performance concept): Socrates, anchibasíe, Oidipus Tyrannos, Trygaios, Prometheus Desmotes; 3. dance-music-language works, partly in cooperation with the Jakarta/Indonesia-based theatre-dance-music ensemble TEATER TETAS, whose artistic director he was from 2011-2017.
+Gesamt- kunstwerke of a philosophical-theological nature, which are summarised under the generic terms Philosophy on Stage and Theology on Stage; 2. works associated with Greek antiquity (text, music, performance concept): Socrates, anchibasíe, Oedipus Tyrannus, Trygaios, Prometheus Desmotes; 3. dance-music-language works, partly in cooperation with the Jakarta/Indonesia-based theatre-dance-music ensemble Teater Tetas, whose artistic director he was from 2011-2017.
 Awards: 5 competition successes, 6 promotion and appreciation awards in composition, 2 in science and 1 in performing arts.